Classification of lower extremity peripheral artery disease

 When selecting treatment options for lower extremity revascularization the risks of a given intervention relative to the patient's medical condition must be weighed against the expected improvement in the patient's clinical condition (eg, pain relief, ulcer healing, maintenance of ambulatory and functional status) and the durability of the intervention in the context of the patient's life-expectancy .
 Grading the symptoms of peripheral artery disease and the anatomic lesions responsible for these symptoms provides objective measures by which to follow patients clinically, and, importantly, provides consistency when comparing medical and interventional treatment strategies in clinical studies.
 For patients who suffer from symptoms related to peripheral artery disease (PAD), impairment and disability may need to be quantified for insurance purposes, or in order to qualify for a disability program.

 Classification schemes that are useful in guiding management of peripheral artery disease are reviewed here.
 The clinical diagnosis and treatment of claudication and critical limb ischemia are discussed elsewhere.
-(See "Clinical features and diagnosis of lower extremity peripheral artery disease" and "Surgical management of claudication" and "Percutaneous interventional procedures in the patient with lower extremity claudication" and "Treatment of chronic lower extremity critical limb ischemia".)
+(See "Clinical features and diagnosis of lower extremity peripheral artery disease" and "Surgical management of claudication" and "Percutaneous interventional procedures in the patient with lower extremity claudication" and "Treatment of chronic limb-threatening ischemia".)

 LOWER EXTREMITY ANATOMY